jtallison/ddem-sound-design/content/Sound-design/Unit4_Recording_Audio/index.md

 There are many different variations on the Over-Under technique, as you will see in the various videos.
 You can use whichever specific version you like, as long as you have everything from the list above.

+Also, check out [this article from Sweetwater](https://www.sweetwater.com/insync/cable-management-tools-for-stage-and-studio/) with a few extra tips on storing and managing the cables once you have wrapped them or put them where they need to be.

 ## Microphone Placement

 Different microphones will respond to a sound source in different ways, but they all have a sweet spot where they work best.
 That sweet spot is the area within the response pattern.
 Some manuals will indicate the specific distance away from the microphones that this sweet spot extends to, but not all.
 Generally, you can place condenser microphones farther away from the sound source and still have a good recording, while dynamic microphones tend to need to be closer to the sound source. while helpful, that rule isn't much use if you are placing the microphones in the wrong orientation.
 Most microphones that you will use have a specific side that picks up sound, and a side that does not.